esterOSS/ester-Assets/README.md

 > - "Keyboard Frustration"
 > - "Auto-Correct Embarrassment."
 > - "Ctrl+Alt+Del Syndrome" – a condition where you start believing that restarting yourself will solve all of life's problems.

-> Me: So did you understand how this works?\
-> Some hacker: NO!\
-> Me: Fuck off then :trollface: